kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

     [Here](https://asciinema.org/a/287696) you can take a look at Kyma CLI in action.

    - **Dashboards** - We used information available in the **status** field of the ClusterTestSuite to visualize test details on Prow dashboards.
-On the below example, you can see at a glance all details of the `post-master-kyma-gke-integration` Prow job that builds our artifacts on a GKE cluster after each merge to the `master` branch.
+In the below example, you can clearly see all details of the `post-master-kyma-gke-integration` Prow job that builds our artifacts on a GKE cluster after every merge to the `master` branch.

    ![Testing time](./test-status.png)